How to write a cover letter: 7 easy tips for success

 An effective cover letter should explain why you’re interested in or passionate about a position, but more importantly it should explain what you can offer your prospective employer.
 Make statements that succinctly describe how you will meet the needs of the position and what skills you’re bringing to the table.

 Structure your letter like a persuasive essay.
 Use a topic sentence to address one of the items on the list of skills you’ve made.
-Then, use the next one or two sentences providing proof that demonstrates your abilities.
+Then, use the next one or two sentences to provide proof that demonstrates your abilities.
 Also, consider how you describe your skills.
 Terms like “contribute,” “give back to” or “collaborate” suggest your focus is on the organization’s success and advancement, not just your own.

 7. Add a brief conclusion and call to action